yearbook-nr/yearbook_v3/README.md

 6. photo.html & photo() - *with flip-page animation
 7. (unlogged-in)university_yearbook.html & university_yearbook()
 8. add_photos.html & add_photos() - with import from fb, **insta by tagname

+*Feature to allow registration only by university admin approval